 Terrace farming prevents the washing away of soil nutrients by the rains.
 This leads to the growth of healthy crops.
 Secondly, it prevents the carrying away of plants by the heavy flowing rivers of water.
 Sometimes rain water carries away the crops leading to low crop yield.
 Thirdly, terraces help in reduction of soil erosion and water loss.
 The fourth benefit of terrace farming is that it has made the idle hillside land become productive.
 Lastly, terraces trap rainwater allowing the people to engage in cultivation of water-intensive crops such as rice.

 Terrace farming is an important agricultural method that has made farming in mountainous parts of the world possible.
 Its absence would have led to most parts of Asia being unproductive.
 Hence it needs to be explored in other parts of the world such as Africa, America and other parts of the Asia that are not yet using it.
-Terrace farming is able to turn the
+Terrace farming is able to turn the moist idle land into productive farms leading to high food security in the world.
+It also helps in retaining the soil nutrients in the farms.

 Disadvantages Of Terrace Farming